CenterDenmark/elexia-datamodel/data_model.md

 Building {
     %% Should have the same attributes as https://github.com/smart-data-models/dataModel.S4BLDG/Building/schema.json
-    %% Note that any nested values should be represented as relationships uuid id PK
+    %% Note that any nested values should be represented as relationships
+    %% Owner should simply reference an Organisation thorugh relations table uuid id PK
     %% areaServed is still unclear and untillk further clarified, should simply be Null string areaServed